Hubes92/GRIM/blog/day3-AIS.md

 After the hardware is conencted, follow these steps in teh terminal

 ### Setting up the dependencies and software
-  -sudo apt-get install software-properties-common -sudo add-apt-repository ppa:opencpn/opencpn
+  - sudo apt-get install software-properties-common
+  - sudo add-apt-repository ppa:opencpn/opencpn
-  -sudo apt-get update
+  - sudo apt-get update
-  -sudo apt-get install opencpn
+  - sudo apt-get install opencpn
-  -sudo apt-get install gpsd gpsd-clients
+  - sudo apt-get install gpsd gpsd-clients

 ### Now we need ot change some permissions on the serial port, mine was:
   -sudo chmod 666 /dev/ttyACM0